aeschylus/db-sandbox/README.md

 You can check (or locally change) the settings for the db in the [`docker-compose.yml`](https://github.com/aeschylus/db-sandbox/blob/main/docker-compose.yml) file.

 ### Using the pgAdmin installation
 The sandbox includes pgAdmin4 pre-configured to connect to the database.
 Visit [localhost:5050](http://localhost:5050) to open the dashboard.
+A dummy admin account has been pre-configured.
+The "email" is `admin@admin.com` and the password is `root`.
 You may be asked for the password to connect to postgres.
-The password is `root`.
+The password for that is also `root`.

 ## Connecting from Python or Javascript
 The connection details are included in the `docker-compose.yml` file as [environment variables](https://medium.com/chingu/an-introduction-to-environment-variables-and-how-to-use-them-f602f66d15fa).
 The password for the postgres user is `root` and the user is `root`.
 Naturally this is only appropriate for local experimentation.